IBM/trusted-service-identity/examples/vault-plugin/README.md

 To see all the supported paths, see the [JWT auth backend docs](https://www.vaultproject.io/docs/auth/jwt.html).

-## Developing the TI plugin for Vault
+## Developing the TSI plugin for Vault

 If you wish to work on this plugin, you'll first need [Go](https://www.golang.org) installed on your machine.